 NCOs may be issued by the following administrators:

 Violations of No Contact Orders are subject to discipline under the Student Code of Conduct or the retaliation provisions of the Policy on Equal Opportunity, Harassment and Non-Discrimination, as appropriate.
-Be advised that failure to comply with this NCO may also result in possible criminal charges by the Department of Public Safety relating to Harassment, Stalking or other charges.
+Be advised that failure to comply with this NCO may also result in criminal charges by the Department of Public Safety relating to Harassment, Stalking or other charges.
 This NCO encompasses both on-campus and off campus activity.
 To report a potential violation of an NCO, students should contact Public Safety and/or the Dean of Students, Assistant Dean of Students, or Title IX Coordinator.

 A request for an NCO does not automatically result in the issuance of an NCO.
 There may be times that individuals will be referred to other forms of conflict resolution, such as mediation with their Resident Adviser or a professional staff member.

 An NCO may be imposed by the College without an individual’s request, including if there is an ongoing investigation.
 A student seeking the modification or rescission of an NCO shall contact the Dean of Students, Assistant Dean of Students, and/or Office of Educational Equity.
 The appropriate administrator shall consult with both parties before determining whether or not to modify or rescind the NCO.
 NCOs will be reviewed on an annual basis.
 Notice will be given to all parties before an NCO is rescinded and there will be an opportunity for parties to request the NCO remain in place.